yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

 ## License

-Copyright © since 2022 Yilmaz Naci Aslan and other contributors.
+Copyright © since 2022 Yilmaz Naci Aslan
-_(For the full contributors' list, run `git shortlog --summary --numbered --email` from the root directory of this project.)_

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.